-null hypothesis of a unit root (no cointegration) for all cases.
+The lower panel of Table 4 shows the results of the Engle-Granger cointegration test for the semi-log specification.
+For the semi-log specification, we cannot reject the null hypothesis of a unit root (no cointegration) for all cases.
 This evidence is again consistent with that of Miyao (2003), who could not reject the null of a unit root in the residuals based on M1V1 data from 1975/I to 2002/IV, with one lag based on semi-log specification.

 Table 5 shows the results of testing the null of no cointegration against a structural break with regime shift following Gregory and Hansen (1996) using three test statistics.
-The null hypothesis of no cointegration between seven measures of velocity and the log of the call rate is rejected, with a break point around the late 1990s.
-However, we cannot reject the null hypotheses of no cointegration between seven measures of velocity and the level of the call rate.
-The results from the two tests summarized in Tables 4 and 5 suggest that only M1V1, M1V2, M1V3, DDV2, and DDV3 from the double-log specification have a stable relationship, with or without a break.
+The null hypothesis of no cointegration between seven measures of velocity and the log of the call rate is rejected by two out of three test statistics, with a break point around the late 1990s.
+However, we cannot reject the null hypotheses of no cointegration between seven measures of velocity and the level of call rate.
+The results from the two tests summarized in Table 4 and Table 5 suggest that only M1V1, M1V2, M1V3, DDV2, and DDV3 from the double-log specification have a stable relationship, with or without a break.